anandology/python-practice-book/source/1-getting-started.rst

     >>> 2 < 3 < 4 < 5 < 6
     True

-The conditional operators works even on strings.
+The conditional operators work even on strings - the ordering being the lexical order.

 .. code-block:: python